GIP-ITC-UniversityTwente/semantic_integration/ST_report.md

 ---
 layout: page
-title:  "Assignment Day 3: Report"
+title:  "Assignment Day 3: Data Story"
-subtitle: "Make a Data Story about Semantic Integration"
+subtitle: "Report about Semantic Integration"
 ---

 In this tutorial you will build you own data story.